 Since graduating from the University of Minnesota with a degree in film and literature, Jordan has worked with various arts and film offices including Women In Film Los Angeles and Duluth Superior Symphony Orchestra.
 As for film festivals, she’s worked her way up from usher to print traffic to programmer to co-founder, and is fortunate to count Sundance, Tribeca, Telluride, and Austin Film Festival among her experiences.

-MATTHEW DRESSEL, FESTIVAL PRODUCER: Originally from West Michigan, Matthew recently moved to Duluth after spending six years out in Southern California working at a film advertising company.
+MATTHEW DRESSEL, FESTIVAL DIRECTOR: Originally from West Michigan, Matthew recently moved to Duluth after spending six years out in Southern California working at a film advertising company.
 While there, he managed the machine room, worked as an assistant editor, and wrote copy for clients such as Walt Disney Studios, 20th Century Fox and Lionsgate.

 Over the years, Matthew has written and directed short films that have gone on to screen and win awards at festivals across the country.
 His short film Return to Menu was featured in the textbook Viewpoints.
 His latest short film Just Coffee was released in 2018 and has just started its festival run.